Wednesday, 30 December 2009

 Past-life regression was one of many psychic bandwagons that got popular.
 Hypnotism helped people remember the experiences of their former selves (just before they started remembering alien abduction scenarios).
 When science fails him, Peter has to seek the advice of less conventional experts...
 But he quickly (too quickly) decides he's reincarnated and sets off in search of who he was in his previous life...

 This is a very seventies, very adult thriller, strong on a sexual theme.
 It's a good example of just how far you could go in a mainstream film.
-While the men flashed their chests and bums, the women were expected to go further, more often - while baring their chests was a big deal,
+While the men flashed their chests and bums, the women were expected to go further, more often - while baring their chests was a big deal, full frontal nudity was both encouraged and permitted.

+Two of the actresses seem to have been picked for their willingness to get sexual, rather than be able to act.
 The result is that the film opens rather shakily with some rather flat punny dialogue.
 Not helped by Corinne O'Neil (Peter's girlfriend, Nora) who exclaims her way through the early scenes.
 But she looks good in bed, so she got the part I guess.
 There's a bizarre scene where even a helpful teenager tries to vamp Peter, and seems disappointed that she doesn't get jumped.
 Her only reason to be in the film is for a car washing scene in cutoff denim shorts - all very seventies.
 She's useless to the plot, except for making Peter look less like Mr Average and more like James Bond.

 The acting settles down when Margot Kidder (inbetween Black Christmas and The Amityville Horror) and Jennifer O'Neill (before Scanners and Cover Up) get involved, though both get compulsory sex scenes.
 Kidder famously also gets very naked in the bath, during a flashback of a sexual assault.
 In true 70s style, it's ambiguous whether she's actually enjoying the memory.